LuckyJimJD/CivilProcedure/_cases/FordMotorCredit2.md

 The judgment dismissing Ford Credit's counterclaims is vacated, and the case is remanded for further proceedings consistent with this opinion.
 No costs.

----

-[^1]: The phrase "logical relationship," in the context of counterclaims, was first used by the Supreme Court in [_Moore v.
-New York Cotton Exchange](https://scholar.google.com/scholar_case?case=3166674641492367016)_, 270 U.S. 593 (1926).
-Referring to a counterclaim "arising out of the transaction which is the subject matter of the suit," as stated in former Equity Rule 30, the Court explained:

-> "Transaction" is a word of flexible meaning.
-It may comprehend a series of many occurrences, depending not so much upon the immediateness of their connection as upon their logical relationship.

-_Id_.